ASallin/zrug_health_swica/invitation.md

 # R meets Health: Meetup @ SWICA

-[TODO asa/sereina] The Zürich R User Group is happy to invite you to its next meetup on **R meets Health**.
+The Zürich R User Group is happy to invite you to its next meetup on **R meets Health**.
 The meetup is generously sponsored and hosted by SWICA Organisation de Santé in Winterthur.

 ## R and Health

-[TOPOLISH asa/sereina] Switzerland has some of the best health outcomes in the world and one of the most expensive systems to run.
+Switzerland has some of the best health outcomes in the world and one of the most expensive systems to run.
 Making better use of health data is central to improving population health and keeping costs in check, and R plays a growing role in both.

 This evening, we look at R and healthcare from three angles: how a major health insurer uses data to shift towards value-based care, how the Swiss Health Observatory uses R to plan and allocate resources across cantons, and how Swisstransplant uses statistical modelling to understand and predict organ transplants.